UpGado/upgado.github.io/_posts/2018-06-22-finding-best-meals.md

 ---
 layout: post
-title:  "Finding the Best Deal on Food using MATLAB"
+title:  "Finding the Best Deal on Food using Data Science"
 date:   2018-06-22 23:00:00
 published: true
 ---